paolinomanghi/elixir_bari_2025/README.md

   --outdir results \
     -with-report report.html
 ```
 This command uses the bin fasta files from the previous step as input, and produces a report on their completeness and contamination.
-The workflow integrates several tools that look at different aspects of genome quality
+The workflow integrates several tools that look at different aspects of genome quality.
+This a schema of the workflow

 ![alt text](https://github.com/metashot/prok-quality/blob/master/docs/images/prok-quality.png)

-Again, it will produce a "work" directory and a "results" directory
+Again, the worflow will produce a "work" directory and a "results" directory
 Main output can be found in the "results" directory:

 * genome_info.tsv: summary table of genomes quality collecting the results of the different tools.
 Columns are: